Get earthquake and tsunami alerts. Signup now (FREE)

 1755 The Great Lisbon Earthquake and Tsunami, Portugal

-The 1755 Lisbon earthquake, also known as the "Great Lisbon Earthquake" and the "Disaster at Lisbon", occurred in the Kingdom of Portugal on Saturday, 1 November 1755, the Catholic holiday of All Saints' Day, at around 9:40 am.
+The 1755 Lisbon earthquake, also known as the "Great Lisbon Earthquake" or the "Disaster at Lisbon", occurred in the Kingdom of Portugal on Saturday, 1 November 1755, the Catholic holiday of All Saints' Day, at around 9:40 am.
 Seismologists today estimate the Lisbon earthquake had a magnitude in the range 8.5-9.0 on the moment magnitude scale, with an epicentre in the Atlantic Ocean about 200 km (120 mi) WSW of Cape St. Vincent.

 1775 Tsunami in Lisbon Portugal